virtualmin/virtualmin.com/content/docs/faq.md

   - Virtualmin will switch to "read-only" mode on all affected servers, and you won't be able to make changes through the Virtualmin UI or CLI.
   - Your websites, databases, and other system services will continue running normally.

-* For expired licenses, you have a 7-day grace period to renew before restrictions apply.
+* For expired licenses, there’s a 7-day grace period to renew before the same restrictions are applied.

 To resolve license errors, you can either:
   - Complete your server migration within the grace period.